 The full texts of content sections (referred to below as 'the Materials') may be accessed only by authorised users.
 'Authorised User' is defined as either:

-To qualify as an 'authorised user' of the materials, your institution must have a valid electronic subscription to the relevant content.
+To qualify as an 'authorised user' of the Materials, your institution must have a valid electronic subscription to the relevant content.
 Appropriate IP address range(s) equivalent to that institution's site must be registered to activate each electronic subscription.
 Responsibility for the allocation of the IP addresses to a subscription lies with the registrant (not the publisher or any internet service provider).

 Consortia, single site, and multi-site licenses are also available.
 A single site is defined as a single physical campus of an institution containing multiple buildings, with an unlimited number of users accessing from any point within the institution via a secure server.
-A remote campus is considered a separate entity and would either require its own site licence, or the institution could obtain a multi-site licence for all its campuses.
+A remote campus is considered a separate entity and would either require its own site license, or the institution could obtain a multi-site license for all its campuses.
 Access via proxy servers is allowed, so long as users are authenticated by the campus's secure server as authorised students, employees, or faculty members affiliated with that campus.
 Distance learners must be authenticated via proxy by the campus holding the subscription.